 As fraudsters enjoy more success and scams become more prolific, the likelihood of any one person getting duped is going up.
 And it isn’t just the elders that are being scammed.
-The Federal Trade Commission announced that 2.68 million consumers reported fraud in 2017.
-Twenty-one percent of those reporting fraud lost money totaling $905 million.
+The Federal Trade Commission said that consumers reported losing a total of nearly $488 million to all types of imposter scams in 2018—more than any other type of fraud—and reported a median loss of $500.
 According to the report, 40% of people in their 20s reporting fraud lost money, while only 18% of those in their 70s lost money.

 With fraud and scams so rampant, just how does one protect themselves and their money from being syphoned away?
 The best answer is to be aware.
 Know what types of scams are going around and which ones occur most often.
 Here are some of the most prevalent scams today.